area9innovation/fast/mini/readme.md

 OK, the assumption is that "define" comes last, and thus, it will pick up all annotations for that id, as well as general ones.

+How to handle natives and fallbacks?

+- native without fallback: We could probably just check in post, and add there, without fallback
+- native with fallback: Extend the "native" construct with a fallback field.

 # Deleted ids

 How to handle deleted ids and updated annotations?